Derecho-Project/cascade-cbdc/README.md

  -h				show this help
 ```

 The default name of the output file is a concatenation of all parameters, with the extension `.gz`.
-The generated file can be seen uzing `zcat`.
+The generated file can be seen using `zcat`.
 For example:
 ```
 root@cascade-cbdc:~/cascade-cbdc/build/cfg/client# ./generate_workload -w 4
 parameters: